octane23/CASE-STUDY-1/README.md

 ### HTTPS implementation <a name="subparagraph17"></a>

 ### Cookie Poisoning <a name="subparagraph18"></a>
-Do not allow user input to control cookie names and values.
-If some query string parameters must be set in cookie values, be sure to filter out semicolon's that can serve as name/value pair delimiters.

 ### Potential XSS <a name="subparagraph19"></a>

 ### Information Disclosure <a name="subparagraph20"></a>
-Remove all comments that return information that may help an attacker and fix any underlying problems they refer to.

 ### Web Server Allows Password Auto-Completion
 By tenable